sthalles/sthalles.github.io/_posts/2018-06-18-serving_tensorflow_models.markdown

 This version was trained on the [Pascal VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) segmentation dataset.
 Thus, it can segment and recognize up to 20 classes.
 If you want to know more about Semantic Segmentation and DeepLab-v3, take a look at [Diving into Deep Convolutional Semantic Segmentation Networks and Deeplab_V3](https://medium.freecodecamp.org/diving-into-deep-convolutional-semantic-segmentation-networks-and-deeplab-v3-4f094fa387df).

-Inside the ```./deeplab_v3``` folder, there are two important files: *deeplab_save_model.py* and *DeepLab_Client.ipynb*.
+All the files related to serving reside into: ```./deeplab_v3/serving/```.
+There, you will find two important files: [deeplab_saved_model.py](https://github.com/sthalles/deeplab_v3/blob/master/serving/deeplab_saved_model.py) and [deeplab_client.ipynb](https://github.com/sthalles/deeplab_v3/blob/master/serving/deeplab_client.ipynb)
 Before going further, make sure to download the Deeplab-v3 pre-trained model.
 Head to the GitHub repository above, click on the checkpoints link, and download the folder named ```16645/```.

 In the end, you should have a folder named ```tboard_logs/``` with the ```16645/``` folder placed inside it.
+''
 <figure>
   <img class="img-responsive center-block" src="{{ site.url }}/assets/serving_tf_models/setup_overview.png" alt="ResNet bottleneck layer">
 </figure>

 Now, we need to create two Python virtual environments.
 One for Python 3 and another for Python 2.
 For each env, make sure to install the necessary dependencies.
-You can find them in the *serving_requirements.txt* and *client_requirements.txt* files.
+You can find them in the [serving_requirements.txt](https://github.com/sthalles/deeplab_v3/blob/master/serving/serving_requirements.txt) and [client_requirements.txt](https://github.com/sthalles/deeplab_v3/blob/master/serving/client_requirements.txt) files.

 We need two Python envs because our model, DeepLab-v3, was developed under Python 3.
 However, the TensorFlow Serving Python API is only published for Python 2.
 Therefore, to export the model and run TF serving, we use the Python 3 env.
 For running the client code using the TF Serving python API, we use the PIP package (only available for Python 2).